The Best Champagne for Mimosas

 Dry Champagne is better for mimosas because you already get plenty of sugar from the juice!

 There are many types of sparkling wine.
-Make sure you know your Cava, Prosecco, and more with, Types of Wine: Sparkling Wine and Champagne
+Make sure you know your Cava, Prosecco, and more with, Types of Sparkling Wine: A Guide to Champagne, Prosecco, and More

 Prosecco and Cava for Mimosas